cneira/sunos-diamond-collectors/collectors/sunos_network/README.md

 I don't currently have access to a multi-homed box, so using NICs other than `net0` is untested and possibly unsupported.

+I'd like to have this work for etherstubs and vswitches.
+We'll see how that goes once I get my hands on some hardware which supports them.